-If we try to execute the above code, nothing will happen, because we have just written the function and it has not been called from elsewhere to perform its action.
-So, let us create another file named main.py, so that we can import the module Demo.py what we have just created and then call the function Display() as present in file, Demo.py, from a new file, main.py.
-Therefore, we create another file named main.py.
-In the file main.py, we will make use of import statement to import the module, i.e. Demo.py.
-The contents of the main.py file are as follows.
+If we try to execute the above code nothing will happen because we have just written the function and it has not been called from elsewhere to perform its action.
+So, let us create another file named main.py so that we can import the module Demo.py we have just created and then call the function Display() present in file Demo.py from a new file main.py.
+Therefore, the contents of the main.py file are import module_name